TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/quick-start/tyk-k8s-demo.md

 Tested on Linux/Unix based systems on AMD64 and ARM architectures

-### License Key
+### License Requirements

-#### When and how to obtain a license key
-If you are looking to use Tyk OSS (`tyk-gateway` deployment only) you will not require any licensing as that is the open-source demo deployment.

-For the other deployments that are using our licensed product, you will need to sign up below (and choose "Get in touch").
-Take advantage of a free guided evaluation of the Tyk Dashboard & Developer Portal, and receive your temporary license along with installation instructions during the process.
-Alternatively, to get started quickly, without infrastructure, or the need to install, get a 48-hour trial of Tyk Cloud and try the Tyk platform and get access to all the features and capabilities.
+- **Tyk OSS**: No license required as it is open-source.

+- **Licensed Products**: Sign up [here](https://tyk.io/sign-up) using the button below, and choose "Get in touch" to receive a guided evaluation of the Tyk Dashboard and your temporary license.
 {{< button_left href="https://tyk.io/sign-up#self" color="green" content="Get started" >}}

 #### How to use the license key
-Once you obtained the license key, create `.env` file and update the appropriate fields with your licenses as follows:
+Once you have the license key, create `.env` file and update the appropriate fields with your licenses as follows:

 ```bash
 git clone https://github.com/TykTechnologies/tyk-k8s-demo.git